Aetopia/Stonecutter/README.md

   - You may query the timer resolution using `NtQueryTimerResolution`.

-- Using a higher resolution increases the precision of pacing events.
+- Using a higher resolution increases:

+   -  Precision of event pacing.

+   -  Multitasking responsiveness.

 - You may configure the timer resolution for higher precision but that requires intensive benchmarking.